pimlott/rlwrap-jdb/README.md

 - Partial completion of breakpoints (probably requires deeper integration into readline).
+- Allow multiple breakpoints files.
 - More completions, eg. for clearing breakpoints.
-- Option to automatically find breakpoints at run-time.
 - Replay a session.

 Please report bugs and requests as GitHub issues, or send me email.